nativelibs4java/Scalaxy/Streams/README.md

 If you're using `sbt` 0.13.0+, just put the following lines in `build.sbt`:

-* Using the macro (to decide which parts of your code are optimized):
+* To use the macro (manually decide which parts of your code are optimized):

   ```scala
   // Only works with 2.11.0-RC1